mogeritz/mogeritz.github.io/index.md

 4. Succeed
 5. ~~Improve the code, so it's only a mild dumpsterfire~~
 6. Push to master and set mobile to mute
+7. Set up VS Code to work with SSH keys

 ## Also, I am German
 Beeing an exchange students sucks, because everthing is twice as hard, but it may actually happen that i get into this course